francescacollu/francescacollu.github.io/content/ItalianParliamentGap/education/education_post_chart.md

 As previously mentioned, it is positive that the members of the Parliament have a deeper understanding of law and economics than the rest of the citizens.
-However, we should also consider another aspect related to a person's level of education.
+However, another aspect related to a person's level of education should be considered.

 Access to university - particularly to law school - is closely linked to the socio-economic background of the student's family.
 Moreover, the professional opportunities that typically follow such a degree often lead to well-paid jobs.
 This highlights a broader issue in Italian society: the lack of social mobility.